Here's the truth about Keir Starmer's lockdown beer

 How have other people defended Starmer?

-And people have claimed press outlets emphasising the story are deflecting from examples of Conservatives breaking lockdown rules.
+Other commentators have claimed press outlets emphasising the story are deflecting from examples of Conservatives breaking lockdown rules and are engaging in partisan attacks ahead of the local elections which take place tomorrow.

 Journalist Owen Jones said: